ahmedkaludi/pwa-for-wp/readme.txt

 = 1.7.69.1 (09 May 2024) =
 * Bug Fixed  : PWA: Activation Failed error with wordpress latest update. #886

-= 1.7.69 (22 April 2024) =
-* Feature Added : added a new feature so that users can be able to upload their own images to use as an icon in the Navigation Bar #869
-* Bug Fixed  : Latest Version 1.7.67 Gives Warning: Undefined Variable $force_rememberme #878

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/pwa-for-wp/trunk/changelog.txt)